jsai2001/Common-PDFs/DevOps Hands-on/Kubernetes/Introduction to Kubernetes/HostNginxWebPageUsingKubernetes.md

 #### Stack Names:

-The stack names usually follow a pattern like `eksctl-my-cluster-cluster`, `eksctl-my-cluster-nodegroup-ng-1`, etc.
+The stack names usually follow a pattern like `eksctl-cluster-demo-cluster`, `eksctl-cluster-demo-nodegroup-ng-1`, etc.

 ### 3. Describe CloudFormation Stacks Using AWS CLI